Skip to main content

 Cultural nuances and must-knows of doing business in Croatia

-• Colleagues are usually addressed by their qualification title or position at work.
-If unsure of titles, it’s commonplace to use gendered greetings followed by family names.
-Only use first names if invited to do so, since first names are usually reserved for family and close friends.
+Colleagues are usually addressed by their qualification title or position at work.
+If unsure of titles, using gendered greetings followed by family names is commonplace.
+Only use first names if invited to do so since first names are usually reserved for family and close friends.

-• Croatian society is formal, but business settings allow for personal life influences for getting to know and understand colleagues.
+Croatian society is formal, but business settings allow personal life influences to get to know and understand colleagues.

-• Croatians are generally direct while speaking and perceive shyness as vulnerability.
+Croatians are generally direct while speaking and perceive shyness as vulnerability.
 Eye contact is considered respectful.
-Croatian humor is often dark and sarcastic with a tendency of teasing so it can be difficult for newcomers to understand.
-There’s no intention of animosity or antagonism and Croatians will expect the same behavior in return.
+Croatian humor is often dark and sarcastic, with a tendency to tease, making it difficult for newcomers to understand.
+There’s no intention of animosity or antagonism, and Croatians will expect the same behavior in return.

 Wages and Salaries in Croatia